codeforcauseorg/edu-client/README.md

 ## ❤️ Note to new contributors

 Thank you for considering and taking the time to contribute!
-Before contributing kindly read and follow [Code of conduct](CODE_OF_CONDUCT.md).
-To help new developers/contributors there are set of instructions added in Contributing.md.
-Go ahead and read it [here](CONTRIBUTING.md).
+Before contributing kindly read and follow [Code of Conduct](CODE_OF_CONDUCT.md).
+To help new developers/contributors there are set of instructions added in [CONTRIBUTING.md](CONTRIBUTING.md).
 Which describes the intial stages for working on this project.
-Also refer the [MIT License](LICENSE.txt).
+Also refer the [MIT License](LICENSE).

 ## 📌 Prerequisites